Learning Outcomes

 A clause in a lease or underlease restricting or regulating the use of the premises by the tenant.

 A user covenant may be absolute (prohibiting any change), qualified (requiring landlord's consent), or fully qualified (requiring consent not to be unreasonably withheld).
+The covenant should be drafted precisely: a narrow user may limit marketability while an overly broad user may affect rent review assumptions.
 Breach of a user covenant can lead to forfeiture or damages.

 Planning Permissions and Change of Use